rearc-data/data-dag/docs/getting_started.md

 (using_abstractions)=
 ## Using abstractions

-All abstractions in `data-dag` are `pydantic` models, meaning that all usual Pydantic features are available.
+All abstractions in {py:mod}`data_dag` are {py:mod}`pydantic` models, meaning that all usual Pydantic features are available.
 This section is a quick introduction to how those features allow for making data-driven DAGs.

 ### Interacting with dictionaries